 - Fraud for profit usually involves a conspiracy of industry insiders, such as corrupt bankers and appraisers who have unique access and authority to either assist or commit the fraud.

 - Fraud for property is commonly committed by a borrower seeking approval for a home or property loan by inflating information about their income and assets.

-Mortgage fraud can be prevented by obtaining the advice of experience attorneys before entering into a property transfer and by reporting mortgage fraud to the Federal Trade Commission or the Federal Bureau of Investigation.
+Mortgage fraud can be prevented by obtaining the advice of experienced attorneys before entering into a property transfer and by reporting any fraud to the Securities and Exchange Commission, the Federal Trade Commission or the Federal Bureau of Investigation.
 Consulting with an experienced attorney before taking any action is always advisable.

 Types of Mortgage Fraud

-Mortgage fraud schemes can be diverse and complex.
-The following are common types of mortgage fraud:
+Fraud schemes are often diverse and complex.
+The following are common types of mortgage, real estate, or loan fraud: